 Looking for the ultimate healthy vegan breakfast?
 This homemade granola is what you need.
 We love granola at home and we have it almost every day for breakfast with yogurt and a variety of toppings and add-on like bananas, fresh strawberries and all kind of different berries.

-The supermarket shelves are filled with all types of packed granola bags and boxes and many of them are great, but why buy ready-made ones when you can make your own in 5 minutes and let the oven do the rest of the work for you?
+The supermarket shelves are filled with all types of packed granola bags and boxes.
+Many of them are great.
+Nonetheless, why buy ready–made ones when you can make your own in 5 minutes and let the oven do the rest of the work for you?

 I like to make my own granola with the finest ingredients I can find, keeping a tab on added sugar or sweetener.

 I find organic, whole-grain rolled oats the perfect choice for this recipe.

-You need a handful of ingredients to make this recipe and it all depends on what you like.
+You need a handful of ingredients to make this recipe; however, it all depends on what you like.
 I find a balanced mix of oats, seeds, nuts and dried fruits yields a great granola.

 For this particular recipe I used organic, whole-grain rolled oats, rice puffs, unsalted cashews, slivered almonds, chia seeds and pumpkin seeds.
 I use 4 tablespoons of raw honey to sweeten it but blue agave syrup or maple syrup works too.
 I also use coconut oil for flavor and to avoid granola from clumping and spice it all with a bit of cinnamon, salt, shredded coconuts and dried tart cherries or raisins.

 How to Make Homemade Granola

 Preheat the oven to 350F (180C).
 Then, line a large baking sheet (12-inch x 17-inch) with parchment paper.

 In a large bowl mix together your oats, puffed rice and all the different seeds you are using.
-I put whole roasted, unsalted cashews, slivered almonds, chia seeds and pumpkin seeds.
+After that, I put whole roasted, unsalted cashews, slivered almonds, chia seeds and pumpkin seeds.